-- Reduce the amount of audio data being written: Choose 16-bit Sample Format in Quality Preferences and set input channels to mono in Device Toolbar (unless you need stereo).
+- Reduce the amount of audio data being written: Choose 16-bit Sample Format in Quality Preferences and set recording channels to mono in Device Toolbar (unless you need stereo).
 Either of these actions halves the amount of data Audacity otherwise has to write.
 A single instrument or solo vocal should usually be recorded in mono and can be panned in the stereo field later using Track Drop-Down Menu.

 - Use a local drive with sufficient space: Set the path to the Audacity temporary directory to a local hard drive because these are usually faster than external USB drives.
 Choose the local drive with the most space.
 Audacity tells you how much longer you can record for (based on available disk space) in the Status Bar at the bottom of the window.

 There are many possible actions you can take.
 Some may have no effect on a skipping problem, others may have a cumulative beneficial effect, so try them all.

 - Quit as many other other applications or processes as possible.
 In particular, stop anti-virus programs scanning the Audacity Temporary Directory.
 Disconnect from the internet.

 - On Windows, regularly defragment your hard disk drive (this should happen automatically on Windows Vista and later, but don't schedule defragmentation during a recording).
 Disable Windows Update while recording.
 Consider creating hardware or software profiles that load only essential hardware and services for a recording session.